melanieteoh/melanie-s-final-year-project/README.md

 ## Data Note

-Large raw index files are not included in this repository because they exceed GitHub's file size limits.
-The repository includes the code required to process the data and run the forecasting pipeline.
-If required, the raw QMFin index data should be downloaded separately and placed inside the `IndexData/` folder before running the preprocessing scripts.
+The repository includes the processed index files and the final train, validation and test split files required to run the final experiments.
+The `IndexData/splits/` folder contains the prepared split files used by the forecasting scripts.

+The raw compressed files `RUSSELL1000.json.bz2` and `TOPIX1000.json.bz2` are also included if users want to rerun the full data conversion process.
+If these files are too large for submission or download, they can be removed and downloaded separately from the original QMFin data source.

 ## Project Root Path

 The scripts use a relative project root path so the project can be run on another local machine after downloading or cloning the repository.

 Each script sets the project root using:

 ```python
 PROJECT_ROOT = Path(__file__).resolve().parents[1]